Spectroscopic Signatures of a Liouvillian Exceptional Spectral Phase in a Collective Spin: Discussion and Outlook

 Several natural extensions follow from this work.
 First, it would be interesting to generalize the present analysis to higher-order Liouvillian exceptional points, where the resolvent contains poles of order three or higher and the resulting spectral line shapes are expected to be even more distinctive.
 Second, the role of individual quantum trajectories merits further investigation: trajectory-conditioned dynamics are known to exhibit exceptional points even when the unconditional Liouvillian does not, and conversely may provide enhanced sensitivity to defective modes.
 Finally, extending these ideas to spatially extended or multimode systems could establish a direct link between exceptional spectral phases and transport or many-body localization phenomena in open quantum matter.

 More broadly, our results highlight emission spectroscopy as a powerful probe of the non-Hermitian structure of open quantum systems.
-By explicitly connecting Liouvillian exceptional points to observable spectral features, we provide a concrete route for exploring non-Hermitian criticality in realistic quantum platforms.
+By explicitly connecting Liouvillian exceptional points to observable spectral features, we provide a concrete route for exploring non-Hermitian criticality in realistic quantum platforms. { In particular, observables probing different symmetry sectors, such as higher-order correlation functions, may provide access to defective Liouvillian modes even in the steady state.}

 \paragraph{Funding information} This work has been supported by the Agencia Estatal de Investigación from Spain (Grant PID2022-136285NB-C31).

 \begin{appendix}